Estimation of service value parameters for a queue with unobserved balking

 Suppose that the service values are exponentially distributed; \(R\sim \exp(\theta)\) for some $\theta>0$.
 Then,

 We will first verify that all of the assumptions required for our asymptotic results hold in this case.
-This will be followed by analysis of simulation experiments involving the estimation and pricing algorithm.
+This will be followed by analysis of simulation experiments involving the estimation.